 Students who have successfully completed a mandated basic training course regulated by the NC Criminal Justice Education and Training Standards Commission or the NC Sheriffs' Education and Training Standards Commission may receive credit for courses towards the Associate in Applied Science degree in Criminal Justice Technology and Public Safety Administration.
-Students must successfully complete the training course AND the state certification examination to receive credit for CJC courses.
+Students must successfully complete the training course, and successful completion of the state certification examination must be verified to receive credit for CJC courses.

-In order to request awarded credit, the student must furnish official transcripts or other required documentation to the academic program head.
-The credit will be awarded by the registrar based on the recommendation of the academic department with a grade of "CR" which stands for Credit for Prior Learning.
+To request awarded credit, the student must furnish official transcripts or other required documentation to the college and notify the academic program head.
+The credit will be awarded by the registrar based on the recommendation of the academic department with a grade of "PR" which stands for Credit for Prior Learning.
 The credit hours of the course will count toward graduation at VGCC but may not transfer to other colleges or universities.